Minimize financial risks and litigation costs by getting a home inspection before buying out your spouse's equity in a divorce.

 Three factors make managing your credit very difficult at any time:

-- Credit can be very counterintuitive where actions that should help your credit, can have the opposite effect.
+- Credit can be very counterintuitive, and actions that should help your credit can have the opposite effect.

-- There are many events that will help your credit in the long-run, but will hurt your credit for first several months.
+- Many events will help your credit in the long run but will hurt your credit for the first several months.

 - Your credit depends on your exact circumstances.
 Thus, something that will help your credit can actually hurt someone else’s credit.